Skip to main content

 output = { status: r.status_code }

-If something happened that compromised your webhook URLs, we want to make it easy for you to update them.
-We know this process can be pretty stressful, and to help ease that you can set a future expiration date for the webhook in question and it will stay active until that point while you transition services to use the new Moment API endpoint.
+If something happens that compromises your webhook URLs, you'll want to update them.
+To make this less stressful, set a future expiration date for the webhook in question.
+The webhook stays active until the expiration date while you transition services to use the new endpoint.

-We display the incoming events that were sent through that endpoint, which hopefully helps identify the sources that need updating.
+We display the incoming events sent through that endpoint, which hopefully helps identify the sources that need updating.

 Hotpot is the best way to set up, manage, and be on-call.
-There is a relationship between emergent disturbances (Pages) and other things that may require human attention (Moments).
+There's a relationship between emergent disturbances (pages) and other things that may require human attention (moments).
 We're working to unify the workflows, but for now these are fully separate.

-To see how to page people, read our API reference:
+To learn how to page people, see the Hotpot API reference.